22 Budget-Friendly Friendsgiving Games

 A karaoke contest will almost assuredly involve plenty of laughs, with hilarious performances by the most unlikely of people.

-You don’t need to be musically inclined to compete, though it may help your chances; in fact, those who can’t sing usually make for the funniest results.
+You don’t need to be musically inclined to compete, though it may help your chances; those who can’t sing usually make for the funniest results.

 If you are still brainstorming Friendsgiving game ideas, put your baking skills to the test in a competitive game of Bake-Off.